bioAI-Oslo/bioAI-Oslo.github.io/_pages/about.md

 Welcome to the bioAI group's website!

 At the **Biologically-Inspired Artificial Intelligence (bioAI)** research group, we develop brain-inspired AI methods to advance our understanding of brain function and enhance AI technology.
 Our focus areas include
-- energy efficiency
+- spatial navigation
-- explainability
+- active sensing
-- robustness
+- interpretability
-- causal representation learning
+- representation learning
+- causality
 - continual learning
+- analysis of neural data

 We are hosted by the [Simula Research Laboratory](https://www.simula.no/about) in collaboration with the [University of Oslo (UiO)](https://www.uio.no/english/about/).
 We also maintain strong ties with UiO's [Centre for Integrative Neuroplasticity (CINPLA)](https://www.mn.uio.no/ibv/english/research/sections/fyscell/cinpla/about/).